Selfishness in Children – Tips to Raise an Altruistic Child

 3. Teach Empathy

-Children who can put themselves in other’s shoes and feel someone’s pain are more likely to be generous and unselfish.
-So teach your child empathy by pointing out other people’s emotions.
+Children who can put themselves in another’s shoes and feel someone’s pain are more likely to be generous and unselfish.
+Therefore, teach your child empathy by pointing out other people’s emotions.
 Point out mannerisms and facial expressions of people around him to help him understand the difference between happy and sad.
 You can also role-play to help your child imagine how he would feel in a specific situation.
-Ask him, ‘how would he feel in a similar situation?’
+Ask him, ‘How would he feel in a similar situation?’
 This will help in building empathy in him.

 4. Point Out Selflessness